 - 1890 Institution Teaching, Research and Extension Capacity Building Grants

 USDA NIFA.
 Strengthens teaching, research and extension programs in the food and agricultural sciences by building the institutional capacities of the 1890 land-grant institutions.
-Total funding: ~$18 million/yr.
-Deadline: closed.
+Total funding: $18 million.
+Deadline: May 1, 2018.

 - Abell Foundation

 The Abell Foundation is dedicated to the enhancement of the quality of life in Maryland, with a focus on Baltimore City, by supporting innovative efforts to solve systemic social, economic, and environmental problems.

 - February 5, 2017

 USDA NIFA.
 Focuses on the societal challenge to end obesity among children, the number one nutrition-related problem in the United States.
 Total funding: $6.3 million.
 Deadline: June 28, 2017.